DROPLOTHUB/SubscriptonReminderProgram/About the Software and Me.md

 and want no profit from it as im a nice guy.

-il start if this post gets attention from people searching for summit like this if so say in the Issues area saying if your intreaged or not
+il start if this post gets attention from people searching for summit like this if so say in the Issues area saying if your intreasted or not